Health and Safety Executive

 Introduction

-This leaflet provides outline practical guidance on effective dust and fume control for both employers and employees in the rubber industry, and is based on current good practice.
-Following the advice in this leaflet will lead to a healthier working environment and will help you to comply with your duties under the Control of Substances Hazardous to Health Regulations1 (COSHH).
-This is only an introduction to the subject; sources of further advice are given at the back of the leaflet.
+This leaflet is aimed at both employers and employees.
+It provides practical guidance on effective dust and fume control in the rubber industry.
+This advice will help you to comply with your duties under the Control of Substances Hazardous to Health Regulations1 (COSHH) by helping you create a healthier working environment.
+However, this is only an introduction to the subject and further references are given at the back of the leaflet.

-Health studies have shown an increased risk of cancer in workers employed in the stages of rubber processing which produce rubber process dust and fume.
-In the past, certain known carcinogens have been successfully prohibited or substituted - for example the excess of bladder cancer in the industry has been eliminated by discontinuing use of materials containing 2-naphthylamine and related chemicals.
-However you still need to be vigilant and maintain a high standard of dust and fume control at rubber industry processes.
+Health studies have shown an increased risk of cancer in workers employed in the stages of rubber processing which produce rubber dust and fume.
+Previously, certain known carcinogens have been successfully prohibited or substituted.
+For example the excess of bladder cancer in the industry has been eliminated by stopping the use of materials containing 2-naphthylamine and related chemicals.
+However you still need to be vigilant and maintain a high standard of dust and fume control.

 Legal requirement